mathjax/MathJax/mathjax/docs/rst/options/FontWarnings.rst

 **************************

-The options below control the operation of the `FontWarnings` extension, when it is loaded in teh `extensions` array of your configuration.
+The options below control the operation of the `FontWarnings` extension that is run when you include ``"FontWarnings.js"`` in the `extensions` array of your configuration.
 They are listed with their default values.
 To set any of these options, include a ``FontWarnings`` section in your :meth:`MathJax.Hub.Config()` call.
 For example

 .. code-block:: javascript